allenai/rslearn/docs/ModelConfig.md

         data_type: "raster"
         # The layer names in the rslearn dataset that should be read from.
         layers: ["sentinel2"]
         # The bands to read.
+These should correspond to band names in the dataset
+        # config.json for each of the layers above.
         bands: ["B04", "B03", "B02", "B05", "B06", "B07", "B08", "B11", "B12"]
         # If true, examples not containing the layers needed to read this input are
         # skipped.
 This should generally be left enabled (default).